cwcpark/cwcpark.github.io/publications/index.md

 # Publications

 ### Publications (Peer-Reviewed)
 __Park, C.__ (2020).
-[In Press].
 Traditional funeral and burial rituals and Ebola outbreaks in West Africa: A narrative review of causes and strategy interventions.
 Journal of Health and Social Sciences.
+Advance online publication. doi: 10.19204/2020/trdt8

 __Park, C.__ (2020).
 MERS-CoV infection in South Korea and strategies for possible future outbreak: narrative review.
 Journal of Global Health Reports.
 2020;4:e2019088.